-Report due dates: The IPA shall deliver the organized and bound annual financial audit report to A. the state auditor by 5:00 p.m. on the date specified in the audit contract or send it postmarked by the due date.
+Α. Report due dates: The IPA shall deliver the [organized and bound] electronic draft annual financial audit report to the state auditor by 5:00 p.m. on the date specified in the audit contract [or] and send it electronically [postmarked] by the due date.
 IPAs and agencies are encouraged to perform interim work as necessary and appropriate to meet the following due dates.
 (1)